Retiring in Thailand: Expat Life in Ubon Ratchathani

 * * *

-For another perspective on living in Thailand as a veteran, read this article from Army retiree John Davis.
+For other perspectives on living in Thailand as a veteran, read this interview with a retiree living in Chiang Mai and this article from Army retiree John Davis.

 This profile is part of our Expat Military Retiree Interview Series, where we profile military veterans who moved abroad to live or work post-retirement.
 Through the series, you learn firsthand what it’s like to settle in another country as a civilian.
 If you moved abroad after the military and want to share your experience with fellow veterans by participating in an interview like the one above, please fill out this short form and tell us your story!